Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

-\Cref{prop:3wfe_es_weights} is the DDD analog of \citeauthor{sun_estimating_2021}'s (\citeyear{sun_estimating_2021}) Proposition~1.
+\Cref{prop:3wfe_es_weights} is the DDD analogue of \citeauthor{sun_estimating_2021}'s (\citeyear{sun_estimating_2021}) Proposition~1.
 The weight properties carry the same interpretation.
 The own-period weights (i) sum to one, so $\mu_e$ is a weighted average of the ``own'' terms---but the individual weights $\omega_{g,e}^{e}$ need not be non-negative, so this average may lie outside the convex hull of the individual terms.
 The other-included weights (ii) sum to zero for each event-time $\ell \neq e$, $\ell \neq -1$, so under homogeneity across cohorts at a given $\ell$ the contamination from included periods cancels.
 The excluded-period weights (iii) sum to $-1$, reflecting the normalization at $e = -1$.
 The key DDD-specific feature is that the auxiliary regression \eqref{eq:aux_regression} includes group-by-time fixed effects $\delta_{S_i,t}$, so the FWL residual of $R_e$ removes not just unit and time means but also the group-level treatment rate at each period---an additional demeaning step absent from the standard DiD setting.
+The proof is omitted here because it resembles that of \Cref{prop:hw_es_decomp}.

 I now progressively add identifying assumptions to obtain the decomposition in terms of causal parameters.

 \begin{prop}[Under DDD-PCT only] Under {\Cref{as:dddpct}}, the population regression coefficient $\mu_e$ is a linear combination of $\CATT(g,\ell)$ with the same weights as in Proposition~{\ref{prop:3wfe_es_weights}}